gopar/gopar.github.io/_posts/2020-03-29-how-i-stay-productive.md

 I've noticed that being physically present at work doesn't make me productive at all, so I started playing with tools and methods to see if I can change this, and long story short, it has.

-This is a quick rundown of tools and explanation on why I use them and what/how they work.
+This is a quick rundown on tools and explanations on why I use them and what/how they work.

-One thing before I start is that I greatly **dislike** moving my hand from the keyboard to the mouse back and forth.
+One thing before I start is that I greatly **dislike** moving my hand from the keyboard to the mouse, and back and forth.
 So most of these help with that.

 - **[Org Mode](https://orgmode.org/)**

     This is an *amazing* free tool.
 It helps with organizing almost anything and everything.
-Todos, calender/agenda, spread sheets, literate programming, etc.
+Todos, calendar/agenda, spread sheets, literate programming, etc.
-    Highly customizeable is almost every way and runs inside of GNU Emacs which is an editor that I also metion in this list.
+    Highly customizeable in almost every way and runs inside of GNU Emacs which is an editor that I also mention in this list.
-    Another good alternative is a tool called [Notion](https://www.notion.so/),it's been gaining a lot of popularity but lost interest since
+    Another good alternative is a tool called [Notion](https://www.notion.so/),it's been gaining a lot of popularity but I lost interest since
     I can't control everything from the keyboard.
 Also, the free version can be very limiting if you end up going pretty deep in the rabbit hole.

 - **[Vimium](https://vimium.github.io/)**